wisq/wisq.github.io/_drafts/kadet-5.md

 It's a trimmed down, more compact version of the original — at only 78m long, I was able to design and build the entire thing as a single piece.
 It weighs in at 244 tonnes dry weight, but once fully loaded, it's over 1500 tonnes.

 All the life support components are gone, replaced with giant life support tanks that provide enough to supply my current 11 Kerbals for over 77 years.
-The station can hold 42 Kerbals, though the practical limit is probably more like 20 due to the habitat rings; any more will involve taking shifts or dealing with highly unfit Kerbals.
+The station can hold 42 Kerbals, though the practical limit is 20 due to the habitat rings; any more will involve taking shifts or dealing with highly unfit Kerbals.

 The total RocketPart capacity is about 353 tonnes — enough to build the entire station over again, if need be — and ensures we won't need to resupply too often.

 The nuclear reactor provides power for the entire structure, and the station has enough nuclear fuel to last almost a thousand years(!) at the current load.

+Station orientation is provided by way of four "Vernor" thrusters at each end of the station, using fuel instead of monopropellant.
+This is partly because we have much bigger fuel tanks than monopropellant tanks, but also because it gives us twelve times the power per thruster compared to regular RCS.

 The station's 90k units of xenon and giant ion engine allow us to boost up from a 1000km orbit to a 1500km orbit, safely clearing ourselves from the 1000km debris field — albeit costing half our entire fuel tank for just 180 m/s delta-v!
 I'll definitely be holding myself to a strict "no debris" policy from this point onwards.

 And finally, the habitat wheels are counter-rotating, meaning we're no longer weirdly violating the conservation of angular momentum or whatever.
 Yay proper physics!

-I'm a little worried because TAC says we only have three hours of power, and if I have to keep switching back every three hours so nobody dies, it's going to be a major pain for time acceleration.
-But no, TAC just keeps track of the negative power amount, and when you return, it retroactively does the math and determines you're still okay.

 ## Onwards!

-All in all, the new station is a great success on many different levels.
-Not only can we build ships from it, but it also acts as a command centre for
+All in all, the new station is a great success.
+We can build ships there, send them on missions, return them to the station, and (in most cases) transmit their science back to Kerbin, without the numerous risks of atmospheric ascent and reentry.

+At this point, there's only two things we'll need the Space Centre for: Hiring and lifting new crew, and sending up the occasional resupply shipment.

+So what's our next move?

+With our new ion engines, I think it's time to send probes to other planets.
+I do plan on landing actual Kerbals on the Mun and Minmus, but getting to other planets will take a while, so I should get that started first.

+We should also probably set up a small satellite network to ensure that we can control our probes at all times.
+Since the space station serves as a command point, all we really need are two more satellites in the same orbit, offset by 120º each.
+That should ensure they're always in view of the station.

+Either way, it's looking like we'll be launching a lot of small craft in the near future, which will be a welcome relief from hauling all these giant components around.
+Onwards!

+*In our next episode: It's probe time!*

 [kadet-1]: /2014/12/31/kadet-1/ "Space Kadet: First Flight — Wisq.net"
-[kadet-2]: /2015/01/02/kadet-2/ "Space Kadet: You Spin Me Round — Wisq.net"
-[kadet-3]: /2015/01/04/kadet-3/ "Space Kadet: Dark Side of the Mun — Wisq.net"
+[kadet-4]: /2015/01/12/kadet-4/ "Space Kadet: Fetch Quests — Wisq.net"

-[realchute]: /2014/12/27/kerbal-4/#realchute "RealChute —Kerbal Space Program: Stellar Expansions — Wisq.net"
-[sciencealert]: /2014/12/26/kerbal-3/#sciencealert "Kerbal Space Program: Pretty Fly (for a UI) – ScienceAlert — Wisq.net"
-[US]: /2014/12/25/kerbal-2/#procedural-fairings--universal-storage "Universal Storage — Kerbal Space Program: Keepin' It Real — Wisq.net"
-[fairings]: /2014/12/25/kerbal-2/#procedural-fairings--universal-storage "Procedural Fairings — Kerbal Space Program: Keepin' It Real — Wisq.net"

-[station-science]: http://forum.kerbalspaceprogram.com/threads/54774 "Station Science — KSP Forum"
-[fuel-science]: http://forum.kerbalspaceprogram.com/threads/67359 "Fuel Science — KSP Forum"
-[OMS]: http://forum.kerbalspaceprogram.com/threads/81578 "Orbital Material Science — KSP Forum"
-[safechute]: http://forum.kerbalspaceprogram.com/threads/100855 "SafeChute — KSP Forum"
-[keepfit]: http://forum.kerbalspaceprogram.com/threads/67739 "KeepFit – Kerbal fitness dedgradation — KSP Forum"
+[end]: #are-we-there-yet "Are We There Yet?"

-[smart-parts]: http://forum.kerbalspaceprogram.com/threads/64227 "Smart Parts — KSP Forum"
+[DERP]: http://forum.kerbalspaceprogram.com/threads/84359 "USI Survivability Pack — KSP Forum"
+[kraken]: http://wiki.kerbalspaceprogram.com/wiki/Deep_Space_Kraken "Deep Space Kraken — KSP Wiki"
 [AGX]: http://forum.kerbalspaceprogram.com/threads/74195 "Action Groups Extended — KSP Forum"